-Table of Contents Pag Additional I nformation 71 required by g U. S. Code of Requirement c information related to the Board, including reports and items enerally accepted government auditing standards and/or Title 2 federal Regulations Part 200, Uniform Administrative ss, Cost Principles, and Audit Requirements for Federal Awards idance) for federal compliance audits.
+Table of Contents Page Additional Information 70 Provides basic information related to the Board, including reports and items required by generally accepted government auditing standards and/or Title 2 U. S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) for federal compliance audits.
 Exhibit #16 Board Members and Administrative Personnel - a listing of the Board members and administrative personnel.
-72 Exhibit #17 Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Board complied with laws and regulations which could have a direct and material effect on the Board's financial statements.
-73 Exhibit #18 Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance - a report on internal controls over compliance with requirements of federal statutes, regulations, and the terms and conditions of federal awards applicable to major federal programs and an opinion on whether the Board complied with federal statutes, regulations, and the terms and conditions of its federal awards which could have a direct and material effect on each major program.
-75 Exhibit #19 Schedule of Findings and Questioned Costs - a schedule summarizing the results of audit findings relating to the financial statements as required by Government Auditing Standards and findings and questioned costs for federal awards as required by the Uniform Guidance .
-78
+71 Report on Internal Control Over Financial Reporting and on Exhibit #17 Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance With Government Auditing Standards - a report on internal controls related to the financial statements and on whether the Board complied with laws and regulations which could have a direct and material effect on the Board's financial statements.
+72 Exhibit #18 Report on Compliance for Each Major Federal Program and Report on Internal Control Over Compliance Required by the Uniform Guidance - a report on internal controls over compliance with requirements of federal statutes, regulations, and with federal statutes, regulations, and the terms and conditions of its federal awards which could have a direct and material effect on each major program.

+Exhibit #19 Schedule of Findings and Questioned Costs - a schedule summarizing the results of audit findings relating to the financial statements as required by Government Auditing Standards and findings and questioned costs for federal awards as required by the Uniform Guidance.